mattzeunert/mattzeunert.github.io/_posts/2016-10-11-mapping-uk-employment.md

 Instead of a single TopoJSON file for the UK I had to download one file each for England, Wales, Scotland and Northern Ireland.
 To avoid requiring 4 separate requests on page load they needed to be merged into one file.

 Also, the TopoJSON for Northern Ireland was split into different electoral wards which needed to be merged into a single region.
-I ultimately ended up manually calling [`topojson.mesh`](https://github.com/mbostock/topojson/wiki/API-Reference#mesh) in the console and copy-pasting GeoJSON into an online TopoJSON converter.
+I ultimately ended up manually calling [`topojson.mesh`](https://github.com/mbostock/topojson/wiki/API-Reference#mesh) in the Chrome console and copy-pasting GeoJSON into an online TopoJSON converter.

 I used this [topojson](https://www.npmjs.com/package/topojson) command to merge the separate map files: